 A series of events and opportunities will begin shortly and full details will be made available.

 The range of necessary skill sets for the space industry is vast, with the types of jobs including but not confined to Spaceport Operations Manager, Systems Engineer, Aerospace Engineer, Environmental Engineer, Communications Scientist, Data Scientist, Data Analyst, Cyber Operator, Software Developer, Astrophysicist and IT Specialist.

-An Advisory Council has already been formed comprising Robin Calder from Shetland Islands Council, Jane Lewis from Shetland UHI and Yvette Hopkins of SaxaVord UK Spaceport, supported by Tracey Langley and Carol Duncan.;
+An Advisory Council has already been formed comprising Robin Calder from Shetland Islands Council, Jane Lewis from Shetland UHI and Mason Robbins from SaxaVord Spaceport, supported by Tracey Langley and Carol Duncan.

 Shetland’s space education, Employment and Skills Pipeline (SSEESP) has produced a blog which can be viewed here.

 And close links have been established with the University of Edinburgh, University of Leicester and University of Alaska.